 A griddle pan lets you control the temperatures properly.
-This feature is especially beneficial, because some types of foods require a specific temperature to cook thoroughly.
+This feature is especially beneficial because some foods require a specific temperature to cook thoroughly.
 It helps to avoid overcooking food, which leads to a loss in taste.
-You can't go wrong when preparing vegetables, eggs and meat, thanks to the temperature control feature.
+Thanks to the temperature control feature, you can't go wrong when preparing vegetables, eggs and meat.

-Griddles are versatile cooking equipment thus deployed both indoors and outdoors.
-You can use the griddle pan for cooking breakfast, supper, lunch and still pack it when going for a camping trip.
+Griddles are versatile cooking equipment, thus deployed both indoors and outdoors.
+You can use the griddle pan for cooking breakfast, supper, and lunch and still pack it when going on a camping trip.

 3. Drip Tray

-The majority of griddle pans comes with a drip tray to contain the spillage of grease.
+Most griddle pans come with a drip tray to contain the grease spillage.
 The drip tray makes cleaning easy.
 After enjoying the food, you don't want to spend hours trying to clean the equipment.